gvwilson/sys-tutorial/README.md

--   Contributions are very welcome: please see the [contributors' guide][contribute] for background and [these issues][help-wanted] for items where assistance would be most appreciated.
+-   Contributions are very welcome: please see the [contributors' guide][contribute] for background and [these issues][help_wanted] for items where assistance would be most appreciated.
     Please also see our [license][license] for terms of use, and note that all contributors are required to abide by our [Code of Conduct][conduct].